chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 1. 401 Unauthorized user
 1. 404 Submission not found

-`PUT /v1/submission/{project_uuid}/file`
+`PUT /v1/submission/{collection_uuid}/file`

-**Description**: Adds a dataset file or a legal file to the project’s S3 bucket.
-If a legal file is uploaded (verified by a standard name), then the requirement for attestation for the project will be satisfied and accordingly noted in the submission entity.
+**Description**: Adds a dataset file or a legal file to the collection’s S3 bucket.
+If a legal file is uploaded (verified by a standard name), then the requirement for attestation for the collection will be satisfied and accordingly noted in the submission entity.
 A quick validation will be performed to ensure that if the file is a data file, then the extension is one of the accepted types (i.e. `.loom`, `.h5ad,` or `.rds`).
 If a file already exists with the same name, it will replace it and increment the revision value of the dataset.

 **Parameters:**

-1. Project UUID [REQUIRED]: the UUID of the project to which the file needs to be added.
+1. Collection UUID [REQUIRED]: the UUID of the collection to which the file needs to be added.
 2. Filename [REQUIRED]: Request body parameter.
 The name of the file that is being uploaded.
 A duplicate filename, will result in the overwrite of the existing file.
 3. Filetype [REQUIRED]: Request body parameter. the filetype will be one of `{legal or data}` which provides information on how to handle the file.
 If legal, then an update is made to the Submission entity signifying that the T&C form has been submitted.
 4. Body {REQUIRED]: Request body parameter.
 The contents of the file to be added to the submission.